Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/experimental/Object-Oriented Programming.md

 local dingding = Sound:new('scrollMenu', 1)       -- first object
 local boomboom = Sound:new('ANGRY_TEXT_BOX', 0.8) -- second object
 function onCountdownTick(counter)
-     if counter < 4 then
+     if counter < 3 then
           dingding:play()   -- calling a method on an object else
           boomboom:play()
-     end
-end
+          boomboom:remove() -- removes any data from an object end end
 ```